Have it delivered hassle-free

 Product description

-A stained-glass image of the Virgin Mary holding the baby Jesus.
-The image is framed in a wooden frame and is signed "GP" in the lower right corner.
-The painting, icon, is made in a realistic style and has a graceful pointed arch.
+A stained glass image of the Virgin Mary holding baby Jesus.
+The image is framed in a wooden frame and has a signature in the lower right corner with the text "GP".
+The painting/icon is made in a realistic style and has an elegant pointed arch shape.
 Art Deco.
-Beautiful icon of Mary with the baby Jesus, Van Paridon Brothers Vintage from the 1930s Beautiful old stained-glass opaline icon, Mary with Jesus, 37x24.6cm, 14x10 inches, handmade, signed Van Paridon Brothers.
-Rare icon in good condition, with a beautiful appearance.
+Beautiful icon Mary with baby Jesus, Van Paridon Brothers Vintage from the 1930s Beautiful old stained glass opaline icon, Mary with Jesus, 37x24.6cm, 14x10 inches, handmade signed Van Paridon Brothers, rare icon in good condition, beautiful appearance.
 The original round studio label is located on the back.
 Condition: The work is in perfect condition.
-The glass is fully intact, the colors are bright, and the frame is original and pristine.
-The back panel is made of pressed wood, as is typical of Van Paridon panels from this period.
+The glass is completely intact, the colors are bright, and the frame is original and intact.
+The backplate is made of pressed wood, as is customary for Van Paridon panels from this period.
 The Van Paridon family is said to have started in 1900 in a small farmhouse on Potgieterstraat in Amsterdam.
-Around 1905, the brothers Pieter (1876), Peter (1885), and Hendrik Van Paridon (1887) opened a studio at Rozenstraat 52 in the Jordaan district, where they made plaster statues of composers and mythological figures.
-Later, the Van Paridons, who came from a Catholic family in Baarn, switched to religious sculpture.
+Around 1905, the brothers Pieter (1876), Peter (1885), and Hendrik Van Paridon (1887) opened a studio in the Jordaan district, where they made plaster statues of composers and mythological figures.
+Later, the Van Paridons, who came from a Catholic family in Baarn, turned to religious sculpture.
 Large church statues under the name Paridur and smaller statues for the living room.
-The large church statues were not only sold in the Netherlands, a significant number went abroad.
-After the death of Peter van Paridon in 1928, the two surviving brothers opened the shop on the N.Z.
-Voorburgwal in May 1929 under the name Van Paridons Religious Art Trade.
-The studio on Rozenstraat was expanded with numbers 44-48.
-After the war, they also started painting with glass, first opaline and later stained glass.''
+The large church statues not only found their way within the Netherlands, but a considerable portion went abroad.
+After the death of Peter van Paridon in 1928, the two remaining brothers opened the shop on N.Z.
+Voorburgwal in May 1929 under the name Van Paridons Religieuze Kunsthandel (Van Paridons Religious Art Trade).
+The studio on Rozenstraat was expanded to include numbers 44-48.
+After the war, they also took up glass painting, first opaline and later stained glass.

 Specifications